amazon-archives/amplify-photo-gallery-workshop/content/analytics/tracking-events.md

 ```

 Then we need to add the event generation where we want to track our user interaction.
-Amplify simplifies that all we need to do is to add the following code to **src/app.js**:
+Amplify simplifies that; all we need to do is to add the following code to **src/app.js**:

 ```javascript
 Analytics.autoTrack('session', {